Why It Works

 As with all sheet-pan recipes, it's important to know your oven well and to adjust accordingly.
 Some broilers are underpowered, in which case you may be better off using only a preheated baking steel or baking stone with the oven at its highest heat setting.
 Others may be unusually strong, in which case you may need to lower the oven rack just a bit (if you use a baking stone with an oven rack at its highest position, it's possible you won't have the clearance to insert your sheet pan below the broiler element; in that case, lower the oven rack as needed).

-- 12 to 16 fresh flour or corn tortillas, hot (see note)
+12 to 16 fresh flour or corn tortillas, hot (see notes)

 For the Fajita Marinade: Combine soy sauce, lime juice, oil, brown sugar, cumin, black pepper, chili powder, and garlic in medium bowl and whisk to combine.
 Transfer 1/2 cup (120ml) marinade to a separate vessel and set aside.